CrlsMrls/dummybox/COMMANDS.md

 This document provides detailed information about DummyBox's command endpoints, which are designed for testing various application behaviors and scenarios.

-## Overview

 Command endpoints simulate different application behaviors to help test monitoring systems, network conditions, and application resilience.

+All endpoints support the following features:

+- `GET`: Parameters passed as query parameters
+- `POST`: Parameters passed in JSON request body

 ## Authentication

+The authentication mechanism is a simple token-based system.
+The token can be set via the `DUMMYBOX_AUTH_TOKEN` environment variable or `--auth-token` command-line flag.

-If the server is configured with an `auth-token`, all command endpoints require authentication.
-The token can be provided in two ways:
+When `auth-token` is configured, protected endpoints require authentication via token.
+You can provide the token in two ways:

-1. **Query Parameter**: `?token=your-secret-token`
+1. **Query parameter**: `?token=your-secret-token`
-2. **HTTP Header**: `X-Auth-Token: your-secret-token`
+2. **HTTP header**: `X-Auth-Token: your-secret-token`

-If no authentication token is configured on the server, these endpoints are publicly accessible.
+**Note:** If no authentication token is configured on the server, these endpoints are publicly accessible.

 ## Correlation ID Support

-All endpoints support the `X-Correlation-ID` header for request tracing.
+All endpoints support the `X-Correlation-ID` HTTP header for request tracing.
 If provided, the correlation ID will be included in all log entries related to the request and returned in the response headers.

 ---